usnistgov/scapval/scapval/src/main/distro/README.txt

 namely Compliance Checking, Vulnerability Scanning, Inventory Scanning, and Other.
 Checks components and data streams against appropriate schemas.
 Uses Schematron to perform additional checks within and across component data streams.

-Stand alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile.
+Stand alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile or -auto.
+Supported stand alone OVAL document types are definitions, results, system characteristics, and variables.
+OVAL variables files are schema validated; OVAL variables Schematron checks are skipped pending vetted rules from the OVAL Community.

 The -auto option accepts any SCAP XML file or a directory of XML files and automatically detects content type (source, result, or component) and SCAP version.